mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 The Vargr have a wide variety of weapons and the most common are described here with both a generic (human) name and the original Vargr name.
 Vargr versions of human weapons also exist, differing in form but not in function; Vargr characters are free to use any of the standard weapons listed in the Traveller Core Rulebook.

-Melee Weapons Most Vargr warriors, especially pirates, favour melee weapons.
+Melee Weapons Most Vargr warriors, especially pirates, favor melee weapons.
 Bladed weapons are the most popular but the usual Vargr diversity means that a variety of weapons have evolved throughout Vargr history.

 Weapon TL Range Damage Heft Mass (kg) Cost (Cr.)
 Danngag (Hunting Spear) 1 Melee (large blade) or Ranged (thrown)